A glimmer of hope for the world’s coral reefs

 We examine how societies and ecosystems respond to environmental change.
 This research is highly interdisciplinary, and links social, ecological and environmental systems.
 The theoretical foundation for this work is largely grounded in resilience and vulnerability.

 Societies and ecosystems are linked in complicated ways.
 My group uses rigorous social science and ecological theory to explore dynamics, thresholds, and feedbacks between social and ecological systems.
 We use large-scale field data to examine the specific conditions under which different human-environment interaction models (e.g., Malthusian, ecological modernization, political economy) best explain ecosystem conditions at different scales.
 The current centrepiece of this research theme is my global “Bright Spots” project, which seeks to identify and learn from the outliers- in this case, places with more fish than expected, given the socioeconomic and environmental conditions they are exposed to.
-We published our first paper on the idea in July, and it was the cover feature of Nature!
+We published our first paper on the idea in July 2016, and it was the cover feature of Nature!
+Our follow-up paper in PNAS explores how the benefits from different types of management changes within the socio-economic context.

 I grew up in Amherst, Massachusetts, USA.
 I completed a Master’s degree in Marine Affairs from the University of Rhode Island in 2000, and received a PhD from James Cook University in 2006.
 My research focuses on using social science to improve coral reef management.
 My interest in this field began in 1996 while working as a US Peace Corps Volunteer in the Montego Bay Marine Park in Jamaica.
 I witnessed first hand how conventional conservation strategies were failing because they did not understand or reflect the social, economic, and cultural needs of resource users.
 I have since worked with various coastal peoples in the Pacific Islands, South East Asia, East Africa, and the Caribbean to better understand how socioeconomic factors influence the ways in which people use, perceive, and govern coral reefs.
 My work draws together a wide range of social science disciplines (including human geography, common property, anthropology, and conservation policy) and I often work closely with ecologists on interdisciplinary research topics.
 Increasingly, my research is moving beyond the case study approach toward a ‘big picture’ comparative exploration of human-environment interactions.